Background: Terminalia arjuna has many biological applications including synthesis

-effect on the environment.
-We have demonstrated that Terminalia arjuna bark can be used to enhance the
+that metal nanoparticles synthesized using Terminalia arjuna bark can be used to enhance the

 germination of seeds.

-Methods: To evaluate the effect on germination we treated Vigna unguiculata (black eyed peas) seeds with copper, silver and
+Methods: To evaluate the effect on germination, we treated Vigna unguiculata (black-eyed peas)

-gold nanoparticles synthesized by Terminalia arjuna bark.
-The synthesized metal nanoparticles were characterized by UVspectroscopy and size was confirmed
+metal nanoparticles were characterized by UV-spectroscopy and their size was confirmed

 Results: After incubation of 48 hours, the effects were observed.
 It was observed that Vigna

-70% in copper nanoparticles, 0% was observed in gold nanoparticles.
+70% in copper nanoparticles, whereas 0% germination was observed in gold nanoparticles.

 agriculture to boost the production of crops.